Jeremy Calvert And Brooke Wehr Reconcile, ‘Teen Mom 2’ Couple Back Together After Split

 Now that it has been confirmed that Jeremy Calvert and Brooke Wehr are back together, Teen Mom 2 fans are hoping for a televised wedding.
 It isn’t a likely scenario, but there is hope that they would settle for the network footing the bill in exchange for it airing on MTV.
 There has not been a lot of talk about dates or where they plan to wed.
 The two have been carrying on a long-distance relationship with Wehr based in Ohio and Calvert’s home being West Virginia.
 Once a date is announced, things will start to become more real for fans who have been following their on-again-off-again charade.

 Filming for Season 7B of Teen Mom 2 has ended as the season is currently airing Monday nights on MTV.
 The reunion show has not been taped yet, but one will be filmed.
 It will be interesting to see what Jeremy Calvert will have to say about the editing and whether or not he will continue to film for the show.
 He has discussed pulling his daughter out as well, but that would limit the time that Leah Messer could be filmed because she resides with her the majority of the time.
-Fans have a lot of questions for Jeremy Calvert and they are looking forward to the answers when the reunion special airs after the season is over.
+Fans have a lot of questions for Jeremy Calvert, and they are looking forward to the answers when the reunion special airs after the season is over.

 [Featured Image by Helga Ebet/Shutterstock]